DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 double waste trap installation

 The sink was lowered into place and sealed around all edges.
 Retaining clips attached and the waste traps and pipework fitted.
-The final job here was to fit the taps which were and easy replacement using the provided flexi pipes.
+The final job here was to fit the taps, which were an easy replacement using the provided flexi pipes.

 black sink installation kitchen renovation